harness/developer-hub/release-notes/feature-flags.md

 #### Feature Flags SDKs

-Updated the ff-erland-server-sdk to version 1.1.0 to add an optional logging configuration option so that the logging level can be set for the SDK.
+Updated the ff-erlang-server-sdk to version 1.1.0 to add an optional logging configuration option so that the logging level can be set for the SDK.
 (FFM-8217)

 If this option is not set, the SDK uses the default log level of `warning`.
 To see an example logging configuration, go to [the SDK readme](https://github.com/harness/ff-erlang-server-sdk/blob/main/README.md#set-logging-level).